Agave or Yucca? How to Tell The Difference

 Flowers

 Agaves are monocarpic, meaning they bloom once in their lifetime and then die.
-They have two types of reproductive stalks — one sends up flowers and seeds while the other type of stalk is covered with baby plants called bulbils.
+There are two main forms of reproductive stalks — unbranched, which grow like a pole, and branched, which grow in a candelabra shape.

 The appearance of agave flower stalks varies greatly by species but what they all have in common is that they are big and grow fast.
 Agave stalks are huge relative to the size of the plant — some tower at 40 feet!
 And they grow so fast, up to one foot per day, that you can see the difference from one day to the next.